DataFire/Integrations/integrations/generated/amazonaws_ec2/README.md

   * State [DatafeedSubscriptionState](#datafeedsubscriptionstate)

 ### SpotFleetLaunchSpecification
-* SpotFleetLaunchSpecification `object`: Describes the launch specification for one or more Spot instances.
+* SpotFleetLaunchSpecification `object`: Describes the launch specification for one or more Spot Instances.
   * AddressingType [String](#string)
   * BlockDeviceMappings [BlockDeviceMappingList](#blockdevicemappinglist)
   * EbsOptimized [Boolean](#boolean)